-The goal of the candidacy examination is for the faculty to assess the adequacy of the students' background knowledge in their chosen field and their ability for problem solving and for interpretation of important concepts before formally permitting them to begin their doctoral research.
-The dissertation committee will prepare the candidacy exam.
 A student who is in good academic standing but who fails the examination is allowed one (1) opportunity to retake the exam.
-In case of failure, the student will be reexamined no later than six (6) months from the date of the first examination.
-In case of a second failure, the student will be allowed to transfer to a MS/MA program.
+In case of failure, the student will be reexamined no later than two (2) months from the date of the first examination.
+In case of a second failure, the student will be awarded an M.A. degree.
 The student will not be allowed to reenter the Ph.D.
 Program.
+Ph.D. students that successfully complete the candidacy examination and are not able to complete the Ph.D. graduation requirements will be awarded an M.S. degree.